seanwhs/Tutorials/AI/Context-Engineering/0-Introduction.md

 > **Context engineering** is the practice of treating the LLM's **context window** — the total amount of text it can "see" at once — as a scarce, expensive, and unreliable hardware resource, and building deterministic software *around* it so the overall system behaves predictably, cheaply, and quickly, even though the component doing the "thinking" is a probabilistic model.

-Here's the analogy we'll keep returning to throughout the series:
+The metaphor we'll keep returning to throughout the series:

 > **The context window is not a chat box.
 It is volatile, high-latency RAM with unreliable attention.**

 - **Volatile** — nothing persists between requests unless you explicitly re-send it (like RAM losing its contents when the power cuts).
 - **High-latency** — the more you cram in, the slower and more expensive every single request becomes.
 - **Unreliable attention** — the model doesn't weigh every word in the prompt equally.
-Stuff buried in the middle of a huge prompt often gets silently ignored — a phenomenon researchers call **"Lost in the Middle."**
+Information buried in the middle of a huge prompt often gets silently ignored — a phenomenon researchers call **"Lost in the Middle."**

-A junior engineer pastes an entire codebase into ChatGPT and hopes for the best.
+A junior engineer pastes an entire codebase into a chat window and hopes for the best.
 A senior engineer designs a **memory hierarchy** — deciding what always stays visible (like a CPU's L1 cache), what gets fetched only when needed (like RAM), and what stays untouched until explicitly requested (like disk storage).
 By the end of this series, you'll think and build like the second engineer.

 ---

-## 2. The Running Build: CodeCopilot
+## 2. The Running Build: OpenCode

-Every part of this series adds exactly one deliberate, load-bearing layer to a single, continuously evolving application: **CodeCopilot** — an AI assistant that answers questions about a real codebase and its documentation, in the same category as GitHub Copilot Chat or Cursor's chat panel, except we're building the engine ourselves so you understand every layer inside it.
+Every part of this series adds exactly one deliberate, load-bearing layer to a single, continuously evolving application: **OpenCode** — a command-line AI assistant that answers questions about a real codebase and its documentation, in the same category as tools like Cursor or Aider, except we're building the engine ourselves so you understand every layer inside it.

 We picked this project because it forces us to need *every* layer we're going to build: